ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/extending-types.md

 ## Adding fields

-We can easily add new fields to an existing type.
+We can easily add new fields to our existing `Book` type.

 <ExampleTabs>
 <ExampleTabs.Annotation>